-- (a) Unless the Contractor is a State or local government agency, the Contractor shall report at least annually, as required by the Secretary of Labor, on- - (1) The number of disabled veterans and the number of veterans of the Vietnam era in the workforce of the contractor by job category and hiring location; and - (2) The total number of new employees hired during the period covered by the report, and of that total, the number of disabled veterans, and the number of veterans of the Vietnam era. - (b) The above items shall be reported by completing the form entitled "Federal Contractor Veterans' Employment Report VETS-100." - (c) Reports shall be submitted no later than September 30 of each year beginning September 30, 1988. - (d) The employment activity report required by paragraph (a)(2) of this clause shall reflect total hires during the most recent 12-month period as of the ending date selected for the employment profile report required by paragraph (a)(1) of this clause.
-Contractors may select an ending date: - (1) As of the end of any pay period during the period January through March 1st of the year the report is due, or - (2) As of December 31, if the contractor has previous written approval from the Equal Employment Opportunity Commission to do so for purposes of submitting the Employer Information Report EEO-1 (Standard Form 100). - (e) The count of veterans reported according to paragraph (a) of this clause shall be based on voluntary disclosure.
+- (a) Unless the Contractor is a State or local government agency, the Contractor shall report at least annually, as required by the Secretary of Labor, on- - (1) The number of special disabled veterans, the number of veterans of the Vietnam era, and other eligible veterans in the workforce of the Contractor by job category and hiring location; and - (2) The total number of new employees hired during the period covered by the report, and of the total, the number of special disabled veterans, the number of veterans of the Vietnam era, and the number of other eligible veterans; and - (3) The maximum number and the minimum number of employees of the Contractor during the period covered by the report. - (b) The Contractor shall report the above items by completing the Form VETS-100, entitled "Federal Contractor Veterans' Employment Report (VETS-100 Report)". - (c) The Contractor shall submit VETS-100 Reports no later than September 30 of each year beginning September 30, 1988. - (d) The employment activity report required by paragraph (a)(2) of this clause shall reflect total hires during the most recent 12-month period as of the ending date selected for the employment profile report required by paragraph (a)(1) of this clause.
+Contractors may select an ending date- - (1) As of the end of any pay period between July 1 and August 31 of the year the report is due: or - (2) As of December 31, if the Contractor has prior written approval from the Equal Employment Opportunity Commission to do so for purposes of submitting the Employer Information Report EEO-1 (Standard Form 100). - (e) The Contractor shall base the count of veterans reported according to paragraph (a) of this clause on voluntary disclosure.
 Each Contractor subject to the reporting requirements at 38 U.S.C.
-4212 shall invite all disabled veterans and veterans of the Vietnam era who wish to benefit under the affirmative action program at 38 U.S.C.
+4212 shall invite all special disabled veterans, veterans of the Vietnam era, and other eligible veterans who wish to benefit under the affirmative action program at 38 U.S.C.
 4212 to identify themselves to the Contractor.
-The invitation shall state that the information is voluntarily provided; that the information will be kept confidential; that disclosure or refusal to provide the information will not subject the applicant or employee to any adverse treatment; and that the information will be used only in accordance with the regulations promulgated under 38 U.S.C.
-4212. - (f) Subcontracts.
-The Contractor shall include the terms of this clause in every subcontract or purchase order of \$10,000 or more unless exempted by rules, regulations, or orders of the Secretary.
+The invitation shall state that- - (1) The information is voluntarily provided; - (2) The information will be kept confidential; - (3) Disclosure or refusal to provide the information will not subject the applicant or employee to any adverse treatment; and - (4) The information will be used only in accordance with the regulations promulgated under 38 U.S.C.
+4212.

+(f) The Contractor shall insert the terms of this clause in all subcontracts or purchase orders of \$25,000 or more unless exempted by rules, regulations, or orders of the Secretary of Labor.